 What is Heisenberg’s uncertainty principle?
-Derive expression for it.
+Derive an expression for it.
 Discuss two experimental illustrations of this principle.

 Give mathematical proof of Heisenberg’s Uncertainty relation between energy and time.

-What are the Application of Heisenberg’s uncertainty principle?
+What is the application of Heisenberg’s uncertainty principle?

 The Uncertainty Principle introduced first in 1927, by the German physicist Werner Heisenberg known as Heisenberg Uncertainty Principle, is any of a variety of mathematical inequalities asserting a fundamental limit to the precision with which certain pairs of physical properties of a particle, known as complementary variables, such as position x and momentum p, can be known simultaneously.

-Figure shows wave packet propagating in x-direction with constant amplitude with wavelength; hence from de-Broglie relation , the momentum p of the particle can be exactly determined, i.e., uncertainty in momentum is nearly zero.
-But the amplitude of wave is same everywhere, hence the probability for the particle to be anywhere within the wave packet is same i.e., the uncertainty in position of the particle is infinite.
+The figure shows wave packet propagating in the x-direction with constant amplitude with wavelength; hence from de-Broglie relation, the momentum p of the particle can be exactly determined, i.e., uncertainty in momentum is nearly zero.
+But the amplitude of a wave is the same everywhere, hence the probability for the particle to be anywhere within the wave packet is the same i.e., the uncertainty in the particle’s position is infinite.

 Thus for an extended wave packet, the momentum of the particle can be exactly measured, but its position cannot be determined exactly.
-On the other hand, if the wave packet is small, the momentum of the particle cannot be determined with certainty, but its position can be determined with certainty.
-Thus at any instant it is impossible to measure simultaneously the position and momentum of a microscopic particle with certainty.
+If the wave packet is small, the momentum of the particle cannot be determined with certainty, but its position can be determined with certainty.
+Thus at any instant, it is impossible to measure simultaneously the position and momentum of a microscopic particle with certainty.
 According to Heisenberg’s uncertainty principle, the product of uncertainties in the measurement of position and momentum is of the order of h (or h). i.e.,

 when we consider a group consist of very large number of waves, continuously varying frequencies, the product of uncertainty comes to